EagleStrike007/Master-thesis-6D-pose-estimation/1_BlenderProc/README.md

 4. Scripts + Graphical User Interface

 # Installation of BlenderProc and BOP toolkit
+Installation tutorial:

 ## Setup
+Organize the dataset with object model (.obj or .ply files) in the following way.

 # Usage of BlenderProc
+More information about BlenderProc can be found on their [github]([https://www.google.com](https://github.com/DLR-RM/BlenderProc))

 <img src="images/example_rgb.png" width="300"> <img src="images/example_depth.png" width="300">